 We rode in silence for a while, but Christine was never one to stay quiet for long.
-She always liked to keep some kind of conversation going, especially when she was anywhere near some kind of boredom or dull scene.
+She always liked to keep some kind of conversation going, especially when she was anywhere near boredom or a dull scene.

 “So, your horse,” she said.
 “What’s with the eyes?”

-I looked at Surfal, and he looked back at me, his eyes glowing purple and reminding me of the very reason I was here in Northrend.
-I thought about lying to Christine, but that wouldn’t be fair to the sacrifice that had been made on the slopes of Mount Hyjal so long ago.
+I looked at Surfal, and he looked back at me, his eyes glowing, and I was reminded of the very reason I was here in the Frozen Realm.
+I thought about lying to Christine, but that wouldn’t sit well with my heart, so I took a deep breath and decided to give an honest answer.

-“Her name was Keaira,” I said.
-“She… she died in the Outlands years later.”
+“Her name was Maran,” I said.
+“She… she died in the Remnants years later.”